The EMALS Disaster

 “Reliability comes from a significant number of cycles on any system, it is statistics-based,” Tedford said.
 “So you have to have hundreds of thousands of cycles in order to achieve system reliability.
 And the way that reliability growth is established is, it’s not just from the system installed at Lakehurst, it’s in combination with the ship and the second ship of class, and the third ship of class over time.
 So it was never in our program, as a requirement or anything else, in order to meet threshold reliability for either system when the ship delivered, simply because it is not possible to get there statistically.”

 The Navy began funding EMALS in 1995 and contractor General Atomics began testing this launch system in 2004.
 When a test aircraft ashore at Lakehurst fails, a "soft launch" occurs and the aircraft just rolls down the runway, and not off the bow of a carrier at sea.
 It has improved since 2014 so one out of every 240 launches fail, which would roll an aircraft into the ocean due to a lack of speed needed to take-off.
-This means each deployed Ford class carrier would lose an $80 million aircraft each month!
+This means each deployed Ford class carrier would lose two $80 million aircraft each month!
 The old steam system fails to launch only once a decade, resulting in a cold cat launch, (video here).
 Crewmen die since aircraft like the C-2 and E-2 have no ejection seats, although ejecting into the sea in front of a huge aircraft carrier is often fatal.
 This was so alarming that the Association of Naval Aviation called EMALS a disaster!

 When carrier crewmen saw the four 300 foot long launch tracks on the Ford they were stunned.
 How can this mass of electrical cables used by EMALS function for months on an aircraft carrier deck at sea? (pictured partially uncovered at a test facility) Hot engine exhaust, heavy rain, saltwater spray, spilled fuel and fluids are sure to erode things, and this quickly became evident aboard the USS Ford.
 President Trump was briefed last year by officers while aboard the USS Ford.
 He promptly made a confusing announcement during a Time magazine interview that the Navy must return to steam catapults, something Admirals have refused to say knowing the political firestorm this would cause.
 News outlets mocked Trump's knowledge of aircraft carrier launch systems because even military reporters cannot grasp how dysfunctional our Navy's procurement system has become.